Starting a new business

 Where do franchises fit?

-If you buy into a franchise, you don’t automatically become part of their business.
-You form your own business and enter into a deal with the franchisor.
-You may choose your own business structure, or the franchise agreement may require it to be set up in a specific way, such as a company.
+When you purchase a franchise, you are not automatically a part of the company.
+You start your own company and sign a franchise agreement with the franchisor.
+You can establish your own business structure, or the franchise agreement may specify that it must be set up in a certain way, such as as a corporation.

 Chapter 9: Registering a business